Aller au contenu

 Hypertension Diabetes Cardiovascular

-Loss of autonomy and ADL support
+Loss of independence and ADL support

 Autonomy ADL Home care